About Us

 History

-For over 50 years the Folklife Center has provided both a place and programs to carry out the mission established by our founder.
+For more than 50 years the Folklife Center has provided both a place and programs to carry out the mission established by our founder.
 We continue to provide educational and cultural programing that celebrates our Appalachian heritage, and promotes service to others, environmental responsibility, and diversity and inclusion.
-We have combined our charitable efforts with our desire to present a positive picture of Appalachian culture through a unique partnership with churches, schools and other youth organizations from around the country by providing service work opportunities at the Center that includes cultural programing.
+We have combined our charitable efforts with our desire to present a positive picture of Appalachian culture through a unique partnership with churches, schools, and other youth organizations from around the country, by providing service work opportunities at the Center that includes cultural programing.

 Board of Directors